ThomasBallardCI/woof-and-bean-M4/README.md

+big - Server error 500 when signing up for account - fix = create runtime.txt with older version of python for heroku to use

 bug - stripe webhooks failing. - Fix added missin / to the end of the webhook name

 Bug - logo image not loading after heroku deployment - fix: Adjusted image src link for AWS hosting